New ListingLake Lanier

 Walleye

-Walleye is another fish predominant at Lake Lanier.
-This fish lives both at the lake and in the Chattahoochee and Chestatee Rivers.
+Walleye is another fish that is predominant at Lake Lanier.
+This fish lives in both the lake and the Chattahoochee and Chestatee Rivers.

 Fishers find it more challenging to hunt them during the summer as they live 30 to 40 feet below the surface, where light cannot reach.
 However, when it comes to walleye fishing, anglers catch them as they migrate to the rivers from February to April.
 Otherwise, they settle down the depth once they get to Lake Lanier.

 Anglers use both lures and baits to catch walleye.
 The older generation relies on live bait like nightcrawlers to fish in the depths.
-As for during the day, they use jigs or floating sticks.
+During the day, they use jigs or floating sticks.

 Striped Bass

 Striped bass or stripers belong to the predator family with an aggressive nature.
 They are large, roughly 79 inches, and a little over 50 lbs—the perfect striper fishing thrill.
-The most giant striped bass caught in Lake Lanier was 47 lbs.
+The largest striped bass caught in Lake Lanier was 47 lbs.

 However, the striper habitat isn’t a single location in Lake Lanier.
-These fish live where the prey is most populated.
-Also, the temperature is a determining factor in choosing the living place.
+These fish live where the prey is most abundant.
+Also, temperature is a determining factor in choosing a place to live.
 Striped bass dwells in cold water and hates it when there’s a temperature change.

 White Bass

-Another fishing favorite at Lake Lanier is the white bass.
-This fish belongs to the striped bass family, as they share several physical characteristics and genetics.
-For example, while they’re in the spawning season, they tend to follow the behavior of the striped bass and assimilate once the water begins to warm.
+Another favorite among anglers at Lake Lanier is the white bass.
+This fish belongs to the striped bass family because it shares several physical characteristics and genetic traits.
+For example, during the spawning season, they tend to follow striped bass behavior and assimilate once the water begins to warm.

-The best time for catching these fish is during spring.
+The best time to catch these fish is in spring.
 You can easily entice them with live baits like minnows or minnow-like lures.

 Crappie